 Everyone has experienced the pain of hurt in relationships.
 There is a common expression we hear that says that these experiences will cause us to become bitter or better; it’s true.
 It takes effort to deal with the wounds, or hurts, we have suffered and come out better afterwards.
 The journey can be long for some; it often depends on the soul-care you receive along the way, as well as the openness of your heart to surrender to the Father’s will for you.
 I know that it is difficult for some because of past experience, loss of trust, but God is faithful.
 Are you willing to trust Him to help you?

-In my recent biblical counseling studies, I came across three common ways that we tend to deal with hurt in our lives.
+In my biblical counseling studies, I came across three common ways that people tend to deal with emotional pain in their lives.

 1) We can Internalize